PinkInk/upylib/rfb/README.md

 | bounce.py     | demonstration of RRERect/SubRect animation                                          | rfb        | yes     | yes      | yes      | no          |
 | esp_bounce.py | demo of urfb (still WIP) for esp8266 micropython port                               | urfb       | no      | no       | no       | yes         |

+Note: these scripts (excepting esp_bounce.py) have generally been tuned to work on and test the WiPy, on cpython or micropython on platforms with greater ram reserves, run parameters can be increased.
+Also; WiPy random number generation, used by many of the scripts, is not very random.

 ### Features

 **rfb** supports;